ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 Ktor can run in many environments, such as Netty, Jetty or any other Servlet-compatible Application Container such as Tomcat.

-This example shows how to configure Ktor with Nett.
+This example shows you how to configure Ktor with Netty.
-For other engines see [artifacts](/artifacts.html) for list of available artifacts.
+For other engines see [artifacts](/artifacts.html) for a list of available artifacts.

 You will add a dependency for `ktor-server-netty` using the `ktor_version` property you have created.
-This module provides Netty as a web server and all the required code to run Ktor application on top of it:
+This module provides a Netty web server and all the required code to run Ktor application on top of it:

 ```groovy